nicodmf/HighlightBundle/README.md

    resource: @HighlightBundle/Resources/config/routing.yml
 ```

-The news routes are accessible in the url : `http://[site]/highlight/`.
+The new routes are accessible in the url : `http://[site]/highlight/`.
 The web service `http://[site]/highlight/api` or with prefix if it has been defined.

 Usage
 =====
 Highlight can be use in twig or in phptemplates.
 Css
 ---
-Except for hiliteme wich not propose to transform text with adding css classes and make transform by adding css properties, the colors are configurable by the css file included in the `Ressource/public` directory.
+Except for hiliteme which not propose to transform text with adding css classes and make transform by adding css properties, the colors are configurable by the css file included in the `Ressource/public` directory.
 The colors aren't available if you don't add stylesheet in your template.
-Sorry for this inconvenient way, but at this moment symfony don't propose core mecanisme to link css in submodules.
+Sorry for this inconvenient way, but at this moment symfony don't propose core mechanisms to link css in submodules.

 ``` twig
 {% stylesheets '@HighlightBundle/Resources/public/*.css' output='css/a.css' %}